Inside The Senior Alliance: Michigan Senior Advocates Council (Ep. 1.9)

 Dave LaLumia (05:38):

 The Senior Advocates Council was created in 1977 by the Area Agencies on Aging Association in Michigan and Jason, you mentioned their responsibility to advocate for seniors and for older adults, this mandate was built into the federal Older Americans Act when AAA’s were created back in 1973.
 So we’ve had since 1977, we’ve had a very active group of MSAC delegates and they have worked on a variety of issues.
 I’ve been very impressed with their interests, with their passion, with their skill in talking to legislators and writing letters and identifying the issues and the important points.
-But MSAC has been involved in a number of issues, elder abuse, uh, nursing home reform, home heating assistance, no fault insurance, MI Choice expansion, and every year they’re involved in an appropriations activities and asking the legislature to make more resources available for programs for older adults and people with disabilities.
+But MSAC has been involved in a number of issues, elder abuse, uh, nursing home reform, home heating assistance, no-fault insurance, MI Choice expansion, and every year they’re involved in an appropriations activities and asking the legislature to make more resources available for programs for older adults and people with disabilities.

 Jason Maciejewski (06:45):

 Yeah, MSAC has been really involved in helping our advocacy work, especially when it comes to the budget, as you mentioned.
-Susan, how many visits do you typically make when you’re Lansing for a Michigan Senior Advocates Council meeting?
+Susan, how many visits do you typically make when you’re in Lansing for a Michigan Senior Advocates Council meeting?

 Susan Rowe (06:57):

 Normally, I will stop in and see sometimes just two of our representatives because The Senior Alliance covers Western Wayne County and down river.
 Uh, we have a lot of representatives that are in our district, so I spread it out.
 So normally I will get in two visits, sometimes three.
 In the case of the Older Michiganians Day, I would hit all of the representatives and Jason would take on the senators.
 And normally it’s been really a very learning experience on my part and on their part.
 Well, several of them are new and they do not really know too much about the MSAC or senior programs in general.
 So they’re very appreciative of when you can go in.
-And especially when I can go into my own representative’s office and sit and chat with him, which, which I do.
-Unfortunately the pandemic has really cut down on in-person.
-So it’s been over the internet with either emails, phone calls, sometimes Zoom meetings.
+And especially when I can go into my own representative’s office and sit and chat with him, which I do.
+Unfortunately, the pandemic has really cut down on in-person.
+So it’s been over the internet with either emails, phone calls, or sometimes Zoom meetings.
 So, um, I’m looking forward to getting back where we can actually sit down in person, in Lansing.

 Jason Maciejewski (08:07):

 Yeah.
-I know when people sometimes begin advocacy for the first time, they’re a little bit intimidated by meeting an elected official, especially a state level elected official.
+I know when people sometimes begin advocacy for the first time, they’re a little bit intimidated by meeting an elected official, especially a state-level elected official.
 So when you meet with state representatives and state senators, what is the reaction that you get when you meet with them?